bungle/lua-resty-validation/README.md

 -- valid = true, s = "HELLO WORLD!"
 local valid, s = validation.type("string").upper()("hello world!")

--- You may extend the validation library with your own validators and filters validation.validators.reverse = function() return function(value)
+-- You may extend the validation library with your own validators and filters... validation.validators.reverse = function() return function(value)
     if type(value) == "string" then